Bangladeshi Students Association at MIT

 In the News:

-(08/31/15) MIT BSA hosted talks by pioneers of two social initiatives namely, "Kolpokoushol" and "Health on Wheels".
+MIT BSA hosted talks by pioneers of two social initiatives namely, "Kolpokoushol" and "Health on Wheels".
 Featured speakers were Prof. Ruhul Abid (Brown University Medical School), Prof. Rosemary B. Duda (Harvard Medical School), and Nazmus Saquib (MIT Media Lab).
-The talks were followed by a panel discussion about how MIT students and community members can get involved into these initiatives and give back to the unpriviledged societies in devevloping countries.

-(06/14/15) MIT BSA hosted Dr. Mohammad Abul Kalam Azad, Additional Director General (Planning & Development) & Director, Management Information System (MIS) at the Directorate General of Health Services (DGHS) of Ministry of Health & Family Welfare of Bangladesh.
-He gave a talk on "Advancement in National e-Health Platform in Bangladesh."
+MIT BSA hosted Dr. Mohammad Abul Kalam Azad, Additional Director General (Planning & Development) & Director, Management Information System (MIS) at the Directorate General of Health Services (DGHS) of Ministry of Health & Family Welfare of Bangladesh.
+He gave a talk on "Advancement in National e-Health Platform in Bangladesh.

-(05/15/15) On May 15th, 2015, MIT’s Office of Multicultural Programs handed out several awards to its outstanding student organizations to promote diversity and multiculturalism.
-Bangladeshi Students Association, the group representing Bangladeshi students at MIT, won the “Organization of the Year” award setting an example in organizing successful events all around the year showcasing Bangladeshi heritage and culture, promoting linguistic diversity, providing leadership opportunities, and thus, creating a niche of its own among the active student groups at MIT.
-The award guideline says, “this award is presented to an organization that has been active and international in promoting multiculturalism and has been proactive in seeking partnerships across MIT.”
+Office of Multicultural Programs awarded MIT BSA the “"Organization of the Year”" award for setting an example in organizing successful events all around the year showcasing Bangladeshi heritage and culture, promoting linguistic diversity, providing leadership opportunities, and thus, creating a niche of its own among the active student groups at MIT.

-(05/25/14) The "Excellence in Programming" award won by BSA was featured in a leading daily newspaper of Bangladesh, Prothom Alo.
+The "Excellence in Programming" award won by BSA was featured in a leading daily newspaper of Bangladesh, Prothom Alo on May 25, 2014.
 Link to the article.

-The International Mother language Day event by MIT-BSA has been featured in The Tech, the oldest and largest campus newspaper at MIT since 1881.
-Hope it will promote awareness of linguistic and cultural diversity and multilingualism at the MIT campus.
+On February 25, 2014, the International Mother language Day event by MIT-BSA was featured in The Tech, the oldest and largest campus newspaper at MIT since 1881.
+BSA hopes to promote awareness of linguistic and cultural diversity and multilingualism at the MIT campus.